What Permissions do Contributors Have in WordPress? #

 - You can create publishing workflows for Authors, including automatic notifications.

-- You can set up a pre-publishing checklist so Contributors know exactly what to include in each post.
+- You can set up the PublishPress Checklists plugin so Contributors know exactly what to include in each post.